Critical Gaussian chaos: convergence and uniqueness in the derivative normalisation: -scale invariant kernels

 \section{$\star$-scale invariant kernels}

-In this section we prove Theorem \ref{thm::convergencestar} using a simple adaptation of our arguments from the previous section.
-Recalling the set-up, we have: \begin{itemize} \item $\theta:\R^d\to \R$ a mollifier, supported in $B(0,1)$, with H\"{o}lder continuous density and satisfying (\ref{eqn::cond_theta}); \item $k:[0,\infty)\to \R$, a compactly supported and positive-definite $C^1$ function with $k(0)=1$; and \item $h$ a $\star$-scale invariant field on $\R^d$ with covariance kernel
+In this section we prove Theorem \ref{theorem::convergencestar} using a simple adaptation of our arguments from the previous section.
+Recalling the set-up, we have: \begin{itemize} \item $\theta$ a Radon measure with H\"{o}lder continuous density, and satisfying (\ref{eqn::cond_theta}); \item $k:[0,\infty)\to \R$, a compactly supported and positive-definite $C^1$ function with $k(0)=1$; and \item $h$ a $\star$-scale invariant field on $\R^d$ with covariance kernel

 \end{itemize} We would like to prove that if $h_\eps(x)=h\star \theta_\eps(x)$ is the $\theta$-convolution approximation to $h$, the signed measures